 Tailor and cinch

 French girls are known to wear clothes that fit them and accentuate their figures – and they do this without being the least bit promiscuous.
 The key is to tailor and cinch.
 Everyone wears trousers or denim that fit them correctly – they are hemmed to the perfect length and aren’t too baggy in certain areas or skin tight.
 They are tailored to fit their bodies perfectly, and it does so much for the style.
 Similarly, I noticed that Parisian women love a good cinch.
-Whether it’s a trench tied around the waste, high-wasted pants that show off the waste, or a belted sweater, cinching is majorly important.
+Whether it’s a trench tied around the waist, high-waist pants that show off the waist, or a belted sweater, cinching is majorly important.

 Keep it Neutral